Technical efficiency and inefficiency: SFA misspecification: Introduction

 \section{Introduction}

 Stochastic frontier (SF) production model \citep{aigner1977formulation,meeusen1977efficiency} is designed to estimate the observation-specific technical inefficiency $TI$.
 The model has two separate error terms: a symmetrical statistical noise $v$ and a non-negative error term $u$ that represents the technical inefficiency.
-The complete specification of the SF model also includes the specification of distributions for $v$ and $u$.
-If $v$ has a normal distribution, and $u$ has an exponential distribution, then the SF model is called normal-exponential, if $v$ has a normal distribution, and $u$ has a half-normal distribution, then the SF model is called normal-half-normal.
+The complete specification of SF model also includes specification of distributions for $v$ and $u$.
+If $v$ has a normal distribution, and $u$ has an exponential distribution, then the SF model is called normal-exponential, if $v$ has a normal distribution, and $u$ has a half-normal distribution, then the SF model is called normal-half normal.
 To accommodate determinants of inefficiency $z$, the SF model is generalized to make $u$ heteroscedastic (\cite{kumbhakar2000stochastic, wang2003stochastic}, among many others).

-Our goal is to investigate marginal effects of $z$ on $TI$ as well as technical efficiency ($TE$) for the normal-exponential and normal-half-normal models.
+Our goal is to investigate marginal effects of $z$ on $TI$ as well as technical efficiency ($TE$) for the normal-exponential and normal-half normal models.
 We assume $u$ to be heteroscedastic, i.e., the variance of $u$ is a function of $z$.
 Suppose that an increase in $z$ leads to an increase in $TI$ measured as $\bbE (u)$ or $\bbE (u|(v - u))$.
 Does it mean that $TE$ measured as $TE = \bbE (e^{-u})$ or $TE = \bbE (e^{-u}|(v - u))$ (see \cite{battese1988prediction}) will decrease?
-Although it is intuitive, to the best of our knowledge there is no formal proof of this in the literature.
-We provide proof of this statement for the conditional means for the exponential and half-normal distributions of $u$.
+Althow it is inuitive to the best of our knowledge there is no formal proof of this in the literature.
+We provide a proof of this statement for the conditional means for two exponential and half-normal distribution of $u$.

 A number of papers in the past have considered similar issues.
-For example, \cite{wang2002dependence}, \cite{ray2015benchmarking} derived an expression for marginal effects of the $z$ variables on the expected value of inefficiency $\bbE (u)$.
-They showed that the sign of the marginal effects of $z$ is determined by the sign of the marginal effects of $z$ on the variance of $u$. \cite{kumbhakar-sun2013} derived formulas for the marginal effect of exogenous factors on the observation-specific inefficiency $\bbE (u|(v - u))$ for the normal-truncated normal model with heteroscedasticity in both $v$ and $u$.
-They demonstrated that, for this model, signs of the marginal effect may vary across observations.
+For example, \cite{wang2002dependence}, \cite{ray2015benchmarking} derived an expression for marginal effects of the $z$ variables on the expected value of inefficiency $\bbE (u)$ and showed that the sign of the sign of the marginal effects of $z$ is determined by the sign of $z$ in the variance function of $u$. \cite{kumbhakar-sun2013} derived formulas for the marginal effect of exogenous factors on the observation-specific inefficiency $\bbE (u|(v - u))$ for the normal-truncated normal model with heteroscedasticity in both $v$ and $u$.
+They demonstrated that for this model signs of the marginal effect may vary across observations.